aswinmurali-io/flask-template-minimal/packages/README.txt

-Place to put all the project dependencies
+Put all the project dependencies here